 British - Indian Tenor Caspar Singh is currently a member of the Opernstudio der Bayerischen Staatsoper in Munich.
 He Recently received a first class degree from the Guildhall School of Music and Drama where he studied under Adrian Thompson and Susan Waters.

-Caspar’s 2018/19 season consists of performances of Il Trovatore, Eugene Onegin, Les Vêpres sicilliennes, Fidelio alongside Jonas Kaufmann, Iolanta and Alceste.
+Caspar’s 2018/19 season consists of performances of Il Trovatore, Eugene Onegin, Les Vêpres sicilliennes, Fidelio alongside Jonas Kaufmann, Iolanta, Alceste and La Traviata.

 Opera performances include Italian Tenor in Strauss’ Capriccio (Garsington Opera 2018) Amphinomus in Montiverdi’s Il ritorno d’Ulisse in patria (Cover, Royal Opera, 2018), Ferrando in Mozart’s Cosi fan tutte (GSMD student Opera Tour, 2018), L'Aumônier in Poulenc's Dialogues of the Carmelites (Cover, GSMD Opera Course, 2018), Man in 'Occo's Eternal Act' (Daniel Saleeb and Oge Nwosu, V and A, 2018), Mozart’s Die Zauberflöte and Verdi’s Falstaff (Garsington Opera, Chorus, 2018), Tamino in Mozart's The Magic Flute (GSMD Introduction to opera, 2017), The Good Robber in The Vanishing Bridegroom by Judith Weir (British Youth Opera, Summer 2017), Beethoven’s Fidelio (Longborough Festival Opera, Chorus, 2017), Young Man in Martinů's Ariane (cover, GSMD Opera Course, 2016), Tchaikovsky’s Iolanta (GSMD Opera Course, Chorus, 2016), and the UK premier of Jonathan Dove’s opera The Monster and the Maze (Barbican concert hall, 2015, Chorus) conducted by Sir Simon Rattle with the London Symphony Orchestra.